Whiteboard Performance & Panic Protocol

 | Composure | visible spiral | recovered slowly | named it, breathed, continued |

 Target: not a perfect 10, just +1 on your weakest row each day.
 Two weeks of +1 is a transformed interview.
-Log one line per rep (just rep "…") and note ONE thing to fix next rep.
+Close once with just rep-finish <topic> <problem> "<rep line>"; it logs the line and schedules review together.
+Note ONE thing to fix next rep. Example:

 6. Get a human in the loop